neerajhanumante/jie/README.md

 ---

-2021 Journal of Industrial Ecology – www.wileyonlinelibrary.com/journal/jie

-Hanumante, N., Shastri, Y. & Hoadley, A. (2021.)
-Sustainability in a global circular economy: Insights on consumer price sensitivity.
-Journal of Industrial
+Hanumante, N., Shastri, Y. & Hoadley, A. (2022) Sustainability in a global circular economy: Insights on consumer price sensitivity.
+Journal of Industrial Ecology.
-Ecology.

 https://doi.org/10.1111/jiec.13253